guessi/ingress-nginx-controller-security-best-practices/README.md

 ## Disclaimer

-!!!
-This is demo purpose scripts, review changes before apply, **DO NOT** apply to production directly !!!
+> :warning: This is demo purpose scripts, review changes before apply, **DO NOT** apply to production directly :warning:

 ## Prerequisites

 - Kubernetes 1.21+
 - Kubernetes CLI 1.21+
-- Kubernetes Helm 3.7+
+- Kubernetes Helm 3.9+

 ## Why I Create this Repository?